machinat/sociably/website/docs/recognizing-intent.md

 );
 ```

-The `detectText(channel, text)` method detect the intent of text message sent.
+`detectText(channel, text)` method detects the intent of a text message.
-It returns a promise of a result object with following information:
+It returns the result with following info:

-- `type` - `undefined | string`, the intent type name returned by the supplier.
-   If no intent matched, the value would be `undefined`.
+- `type` - `undefined | string`, the intent name.
+If no intent is matched, the value is `undefined`.
-- `confidence` - `number`, the confidence of the recognized intent.
+- `confidence` - `number`, the confident level of the recognized intent, range 0-1.
-- `payload` - `object`, original result from the supplier.
+- `payload` - `object`, raw result data from the supplier.

+The `IntentRecognizer` service can be used no matter which provider do you choose.
+You don't have to change the recognizing codes if you change the provider.

 ### Combine Your Own Logic

 Sometimes you might want to add your own recognizing logic.
-For example:
-handling quick replies, recognizing emoji or parsing special format.
-You can
+Like handling postback data, recognizing emoji or parsing special format.
-wrap the intent recognizer with your own service, like this:
+You can make your own recognizing service for that, like:

 ```js
 import { makeFactoryProvider, IntentRecognizer } from '@machinat/core';